 Report credit/contact hours generated in a calendar year through traditional instruction (i.e., substantial site attendance is required and 50 percent or less of the course is delivered electronically).
 Separately report those generated on-campus and those generated off the main campus.
 Please note that the calendar year used for reporting in Part 5 is the same as Part 4.
-Enter data for all of the following terms that are applicable: Winter 2014, Spring 2014, Summer 2014, and Fall 2014.
-(Those states that include two half summer terms in their fiscal year should combine the appropriate two half terms in the Summer 2014 column.)
+Enter data for all of the following terms that are applicable: Winter 2015, Spring 2015, Summer 2015, and Fall 2015.
+(Those states that include two half summer terms in their fiscal year should combine the appropriate two half terms in the Summer 2015 column.)

-Report credit/contact hours generated through e-learning (i.e., no significant site attendance is required and more than 50 percent of the course is delivered electronically).
+Report credit/contact hours generated through e-learning (i.e., no substantial site attendance is required and more than 50 percent of the course is delivered electronically).
 Three categories for reporting e-learning credit/contact hours are provided: (1) courses delivered over the Internet (Web delivery); (2) courses delivered through special facilities for site-to-site two-way audio-video (compressed video); and (3) courses delivered via satellite, cable TV, broadcast TV/radio, closed-circuit, video tape, CD ROMS, DVDs, e-mail, etc.

-If applicable, report credit/contact hours generated through correspondence courses (courses without any significant site attendance where less than 50 percent of the course is delivered electronically).
+If applicable, report credit/contact hours generated through correspondence courses (courses without any substantial site attendance where less than 50 percent of the course is delivered electronically).

-To make the types of instruction report more complete, please_report_credit hours by type of instruction_for non-health professions Specialized institutions_even though their credit hours are not reported in Part 4 (e.g., University of Maryland University College).
+To make the types of instruction report more complete, please report credit hours by type of instruction for non-health professions Specialized institutions even though their credit hours are not reported in Part 4 (e.g., University of Maryland University College).